eugenewebdevs/python-quick-start/Lesson1/README.md

 Python is a very approachable programming language.
 The most important concept to understand first is that indention and white space is used as syntax.
 What this means is that the indention you use must be consistent.

 Most other languages use symbolic syntax.
-Like javascript and "squirrelly" braces.
+Like javascript and the squirrelly braces (not their real name 🐿️).

  ``` python
  def example: